Klaus Schwarzkopf

 Klaus Schwarzkopf (18 December 1922, in Neuruppin – 21 June 1991, in Bochum) was a German actor.
 From 1971 until 1978 he starred in the Norddeutscher Rundfunk version of the popular television crime series Tatort.
 He was also known as a respected stage actor and for being the German dubbing voice of Peter Falk as Columbo during the 1970s.

-Schwarzkopf was gay, but never admitted it.
+Schwarzkopf was gay, but never disclosed it.
 Schwarzkopf died in 1991 of AIDS.